wp-plugins/comprehensive-google-map-plugin/readme.txt

 A simple and intuitive, yet elegant and fully documented Google map plugin that installs as a widget and a short code.
 No limited plugin editions or limited functionality!
 This is the full version of this free and premium plugin, which comes packed with useful features:

 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
+Facebook style interactive interface for managing multiple map markers
 * Help tooltips enabled, which makes your configuration hassle free
 * Plugin is fully documented.
 If help tooltips are not enough, you can always refer to the full documentation about each of the settings
-* Shortcode builder available, which integrated with post/page editor.
-In other words, you dont need manually to type the shortcode in the editor.
+* Short-code builder available, which integrated with post/page editor.
+In other words, you do not need manually to type the short-code in the editor (But you can if you want to).
 * The plugin auto generates unique ID for each map.
 In other words - unlimited maps!
-You dont need to specify and maintain unique map
+You do not need to specify and maintain unique map
 IDs explicitly when dealing with multiple maps on the same post/page.
-* The plugin offers extensive configuration options for Google map marker, controls, size, KML files, location by latitude/longitude, location by address, info window, traffic/bike lanes and more!
+* The plugin offers extensive configuration options for Google map marker, controls, size, KML files, location by latitude/longitude, location by address, info windows, traffic/bike lanes and more!
+* Support for custom overlays: Panoramio photos on the map (http://www.panoramio.com/), bicycle lanes and traffic info.
 * Widget enabled.
 * Cross browser compatible
 * Loads geographic markup from a KML, KMZ or GeoRSS file hosted remotely.